cmu-delphi/www-main/content/systems/forecast.md

 ---
-title: ILI Forecasts
-description: State-level weekly forecasts of ILI (influenza-like illness)
+title: Other weekly forecasts
 order: 40
 ---

+State-level weekly forecasts of ILI (influenza-like illness)

 **Note:** This system is designed to forecast ILI driven by seasonal influenza and is NOT designed to forecast ILI during the COVID-19 pandemic.
 We